AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/log-in-using-oauth-2-0.md

    >[!CAUTION]
    >
-   >If you're seeing Username/Password/Token fields and not a “Login with Salesforce” Button, your Marketo Subscription is enabled for Basic Authentication.
+   >If you're seeing Username/Password/Token fields and not a "Login with Salesforce" Button, your Marketo Subscription is enabled for Basic Authentication.
 Please refer to [Set up Marketo with Basic Authentication](/help/marketo/product-docs/crm-sync/salesforce-sync/setup/enterprise-unlimited-edition/step-3-of-3-connect-marketo-and-salesforce-enterprise-unlimited.md).
 Once the sync begins using a set of Credentials, there is no switching of Salesforce credentials or subscription.
-If you want to use Oauth 2.0, reach out to your Customer Success Manager.
+If you want to use Oauth 2.0, reach out to the Adobe Account Team (your Account Manager).

 1. A pop-up with the salesforce login page will show up.
-Key in your “Marketo Sync User” credentials and log in.
+Key in your "Marketo Sync User" credentials and log in.

    ![](assets/setting-up-oauth-2-10.png)